Changing Lanes

 • Would be great if the miway transit road that runs beside the 403 would have a bike line added to it.
 Would be a great way to expand the use of bikes safely in the city

-Bigredron asked about 2 years ago
+Bigredron asked almost 3 years ago

 Thank you for your input.
 A cycling facility, such as a bike lane, cannot be installed on the Transitway safely and efficiently due to the design and use of the facility.